You want more customers. Right?

 Respond To Reviews

 I’m sure you’ve been asking yourself while reading this, “But what about when I get a bad review?”.
 Bad reviews happen inevitably and there is also a fair chance that the person leaving the review is extremely irrational or maybe just trolling your page.
+It happens.

 Basically, if it’s a good review, thank the person for their review and their business.
 Do not just copy and paste the same message to every good review you receive, nobody likes a robot so don’t be a robot.
+Respond to good reviews like you would respond to a friend – thankfully and genuinely.

 Stay Patient And Consistent

-If it feels overwhelming there’s software out there that will organize your reviews and update you when there are new ones.
+If it feels overwhelming, there’s software out there that will organize your reviews and update you when there are new ones.